Channels

 These sections explain the job in plain language and set expectations for what the tool should do well.

-PNG channel views are useful when something feels wrong but the asset looks normal at first glance.
-Alpha contamination, hidden masks, and odd edge transitions often show up only in a channel-specific view.
+PNG channel views help when something feels wrong but the asset looks normal at first glance.
+Alpha contamination, leftover masks, and odd edge transitions often show up only in a channel-specific view rather than the composited image.

 Short answers for the questions people usually have before trying a utility like this.